Sharpeville massacre: Death and injury toll

-Some of the victims were buried en masse in a ceremony performed by clergy.
+Many of the victims were buried en masse in a ceremony performed by clergy.
 Philip Finkie Molefe, responsible for establishing the first Assemblies of God church in the Vaal, was among the clergy that conducted the service.

 Pretext for firing

 Police reports in 1960 claimed that young and inexperienced police officers panicked and opened fire spontaneously, setting off a chain reaction that lasted about forty seconds.
 Few of the policemen present had received public order training.
 Some of them had been on duty for over twenty-four hours without respite.
 Some insight into the mindset of those on the police force was provided by Lieutenant Colonel Pienaar, the commanding officer of the police reinforcements at Sharpeville, who said in his statement that "the native mentality does not allow them to gather for a peaceful demonstration.
 For them to gather means violence."
 He also denied giving any order to fire and stated that he would not have done so.

 The Truth and Reconciliation Commission found in 1998 that "the evidence of Commission deponents reveals a degree of deliberation in the decision to open fire at Sharpeville and indicates that the shooting was more than the result of inexperienced and frightened police officers losing their nerve."